slashid/gate-examples/oauth2-openapi/README.md

 { "customer_name": "test_customer", "customer_tax_id": "4"}

 ```
-We receive a 200 because we are authorized to create the user, let's try to delete it now
+We receive a 200 because we are authorized to create a customer - the access token has the correct scopes for the operation.
+Now let's try to delete a customer:

 ```bash
 curl -X DELETE -v http://localhost:5000/customers/4 -H "Authorization: Bearer <access_token>"